 Directed by William Wyler

-Written by Lillian Hellmann, Arthur Kober, Dorothy Parker, and Alan Campbell (based on the play by Lillian Hellmann)
+Written by Lillian Hellman, Arthur Kober, Dorothy Parker, and Alan Campbell (based on the play by Lillian Hellman)

 In late February 1942, John Ford's documentary about Hobbits, How Green Was My Valley, secured its place as one of the most infamous winners of the Academy Award for Best Picture—it won a lot of other awards besides—by cheating one of the best movies of the 1940s out of the statue, a movie directed by the best filmmaker of his era, photographed by the great Gregg Toland in an innovative style instrumental for confirming the possibilities of deep composition as a cinematic tool, and written by writers seething with sour class consciousness.
 I also hear nice things about Citizen Kane.